YukunXia/VLOAM-CMU-16833/README.md

 # To-Do-List

-- Add code to point cloud util to receive the transformations from ROS
-- Add code to point cloud util to convert ROS PointCloud2 to Eigen MatrixXd
 - Depth estimation at boundary needs to check point inclusion of the nearest triangle (performance may hurt a little)
 - Parallelize point cloud depth estimation and feature matching